Oh, Sleeper: History

 The first single from Children of Fire, "Endseekers", was released on August 2, 2011, while "Hush Yael" was uploaded to their Facebook page on August 23.
 The album itself was released digitally on September 6, 2011, and physically in stores on September 27.
-James Erwin explained in an interview that the new album takes place after Son of the Morning and followed the life of a priest and his atheist daughter.
-The album is a spin on the rapture and explored how people would react in end times.
-At the beginning of the record, the priest takes the role of judge now that he thinks God is dead and follows the daughter's path of finding God throughout the record.

 In November 2012, rhythm guitarist James Erwin announced his departure from the band.
 It was subsequently announced that Nate Grady would switch from bass to rhythm guitar to take Erwin's position in the band.
 The band announced that Johno Erickson (formerly of Sky Eats Airplane) would fill-in on bass while touring with Fit for a King and in Directions as well as playing several other shows and festivals.
 Erickson's position was later made permanent.

-On April 24, 2013, the band announced they had completed their contract with Solid State Records and were going to record an independent EP via an Indiegogo fund-raiser.
-On May 24, 2013, their goal of $30,000 was reached.
-By the end of the fund-raiser the band had raised $54,577 and announced they would be able to record a second EP later the same year using the additional funds.
-The Titan EP was released July 2, 2013, and is just under 20 minutes long.
-The album's concept is about a campaign (The Titan) that has taken over the world offering artificial upgrades to a person's body and mind for a service contract (time-debt).
-The debts accumulate and are passed to one's family upon death.

 In 2014, after the sentencing of As I Lay Dying's vocalist Tim Lambesis, the remaining members of the band recruited Shane Blay to be the vocalist in their new band, Wovenwar, and have completed work on their self-titled debut album which was released in the summer via Metal Blade Records.

 The band released a single, "Oxygen", and announced that they would be releasing an album, Bloodied/Unbowed, in mid-2017.
 After some time, on November 30, 2018, the single "Decimation & Burial" was released, which marked their return to Solid State Records.
 On May 17, 2019, a third single entitled "Fissure" was released, along with an official release date and pre-orders for the new album.
 On June 27, 2019, their fourth single entitled "The Island" premiered on Altpress.com, and released on all streaming platforms June 28.